Tucker29/hello-world/English_1.md

 threshold: nothing happens until the signal passes the threshold.
 dense: closely compacted in substance.
 impeccable: (of behavior, performance or appearance) in accordance with the highest standard. ====faultiess.
 fine-tune: make small adjustment to sth in order to get better performance.
+introvert: a shy, reticent, or self-centered person.性格内向
+reticent: not revealing one's thoughts or feelings readily.沉默的

 ## 商务英语会议
 Let's get down to business.